Cardiovascular disease can refer to a number of conditions:

 In the hospital and during the first few weeks at home, your health care professional may perform several tests and procedures.
 These tests help them determine what caused the stroke or heart attack, and how much damage was done.
 Some tests monitor your progress to see if the treatment is working.

 Learn more about surgical procedures that may have been performed at the hospital.

-The medications prescribed in the wake of a cardiac event can aid in recovery and work to prevent another stroke or heart attack.
+The medications prescribed after a cardiovascular event can aid in recovery and help prevent another heart attack or stroke.

-If you’re a caregiver, make it your responsibility to help your loved one take medications as directed and on time.
-Educate yourself about the medications that your loved one must take.
+If you’re a caregiver, make sure your loved one takes their medications as directed and on time.
+Learn about the medications that your loved takes.
 Know what those medicines do, and what their goal is.